Rhett-Jacob/can-of-books-frontend/README.md

 - Make a list of each parson’s strengths.

 Rhetts strengths are being a team player and understanding react and express fundamentals.
-Jacobs strengths are
+Jacobs strengths are css and express!

 - How can you best utilize these strengths in the development of your application?

-We can utilize these strengths by making sure eachothers work is accounted for and up to date
+We can utilize these strengths by making sure eachothers work is accounted for and up to date.

 - In what areas do you each want to develop greater strength?

-Throughout this exercise Rhett wants to develop a better understanding of MongoDB and Mongoose.
+Throughout this exercise Rhett & Jake wants to develop a better understanding of MongoDB, Mongoose and a new css feature.

 - Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?